DATA-606-FALL-2022/DATA606_abhinav/proposal_draft.md

 <h3>DATA</h3>

-The "centres for disease control and prevention" website is where most of the dataset is sourced from.
-There are also datasets in dataworld website and many other websites.
-The dataset contains information on age, gender, socioeconomic position, educational attainment, and brain scan data.
-The size of the dataset is around 80MB.
-The datasets from dataworld can be downloaded and combined with the original data if more data is ever required.
+The Oasis website is where the dataset comes from.
+Data from 416 subjects and 434 MRI sessions were gathered.
+Each MRI session's data is stored in a directory with a subject ID label.

+An XML file, a text (TXT) file, and three subdirectories—RAW, PROCESSED, and FSL_SEG—are all included in each session directory.
+The XML file contains anatomic measurements generated from the scan pictures as well as acquisition information.
+Individual scan pictures are included in the RAW directory.
+SUBJ_111 and T88_111 are two new subdirectories found in the PROCESSED directory.
+The averaged, co-registered picture of each individual scan image in the original acquisition space, resampled to 1mm isotropic voxels, is included in SUBJ_111.
+T88_111 consists of an image that has been brain-masked and resampled to 1mm isotropic voxels together with an image that has been atlas-registered gain field-corrected.
+It also contains the matrices explaining the conversion into atlas space in a subfolder named t4_files.
+The grey/white/CSF segmentation picture created from the masked atlas image is contained in the FSL_SEG subfolder.

+There is also a dataset containing demographic, clinical, and derived anatomic measures.
+Features of the dataset are:
+Gender: M(Male)/F(Female).
+Age: Age of the patient.
+SES (Socio-Economic Status): It ranges from 1 to 5.
+nWBV: Normalized Whole Brain Volume.
+Educ: This feature corresponds to the levels of education ranging from 1 to 5.
+MMSE: Mini-Mental State Examination.
+CDR (Clinical Dementia Rating): Typically, a CDR value above 0 can be diagnosed with Alzheimer's.
+eTIV: Estimated total intracranial volume (mm3).
+ASF: Atlas scaling factor.

-I plan to implement Support Vector Classifier, KNN classifier and MLP classifier on the data.
+I plan to implement Sequential model on the data.
 To get the highest level of accuracy, we would compare the algorithms by varying the hyperparameters.

 <h3>OUTCOMES</h3>